frankjwu/frankjwu.github.com/_posts/2015-01-21-dont-sting-like-a-bee.markdown

 ---
 layout: post
-title: Don't sting like a bee
+title: Don't Sting Like a Bee
 ---

 ![A honey bee landing on a flower](/images/bee.jpg)